emilbayes/secure-password/README.md

 ### `var pwd = new SecurePassword(opts)`

 Make a new instance of `SecurePassword` which will contain your settings.
-You can view this as a password policy for your application. `opts` currently takes two keys `opts.memlimit` and `opts.opslimit`.
+You can view this as a password policy for your application. `opts` takes the following keys:

 ```js
 // Initialise our password policy (these are the defaults)